-Vitamin C is known to improve length and quality of sleep and lessens some of the negative health effects caused by sleep deprivation.
+Vitamin C improves length and quality of sleep.
+It can also lessen some of the negative health effects caused by sleep deprivation.
 Case in point: it protects against memory loss – a too-common result of insufficient sleep.

 - Black Currants, Broccoli, Brussels Sprouts